Silvertone (brand): Samick rebrand

 Rights to the Silvertone brand were purchased by Samick Music Corporation in 2001.
 In 2013 Samick released the Silvertone Classic series, reissues of Silvertone electrics.
 The first two models released were the 1303/U2 (originally manufactured by Danelectro) and the 1478 (originally manufactured by Harmony), followed by the 1449 (also known as the "Amp-in-Case" model, originally manufactured by Danelectro), and the 1423 Jupiter (originally manufactured by Harmony).
-In January 2014, the Silvertone reissue 1444 bass was debuted at the Anaheim Winter NAMM show.
+In January 2014, the Silvertone reissue 1444 bass was debuted at the Winter NAMM Show in Anaheim.

 In early 2015, Samick introduced six reissue Silvertone acoustic guitars including the full-body 955 and single cutaway 955CE, the 600 in either spruce or mahogany, the "Sovereign" 633, and the 604.
 Some models were also made available with acoustic pickup circuitry for amplified playing.
 In addition, the model 853 ukulele was introduced with an amplificable version as well.

-New distribution
+New distribution and owners

 In late 2020, Samick exclusively partnered with Rhythm Band Instruments (RBI Music) for worldwide distribution, expanding the reach of the Silvertone brand and ensuring better market access for the whole product range.
 Based in Fort Worth, Texas, RBI Music has been developing and distributing musical instruments accessories for over sixty years, including the Vintage, Big Joe, and Fret King lines of instruments and guitar accessories.

 RBI Music's president, Brad Kirkpatrick, said of the deal: “Does anyone not know the Silvertone name?
 We are thrilled to represent this iconic brand on a worldwide basis.”
 William Park, executive director of Samick Music Corporation, said “RBI Music already distributes a number of high-value brands globally...
 We believe they will prove an excellent fit for growing the Silvertone brand.”

+A year later, RBI bought all rights to the brand from Samick, ending the two decades of Samick’s involvement with Silvertone.